Team: Huntress EDR

 Huntress uses WFP API calls to manage the host firewall by creating filters to block traffic that is not destined to Huntress.io.

-Note: Hosts that are joined to a Windows Domain may require a reboot to release a host from GPO based isolation.
+Note: For machines that WFP fails on, if they are joined to a Windows Domain they must have connectivity to a Domain Controller in order to confirm the Huntress GPO doesn't interfere with any higher level GPO's.
+It also may require a reboot to release a host from GPO based isolation.

 Note: Windows Group Policy (GPO) will be used as fallback if WFP fails OR if the host does not support WFP isolation (Supported Operating Systems / System Requirements)